UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Doing that would be difficult with this data in its current form, since these two variables are stored in the same column.
-{numref}`fig:img-pivot-wider-table` shows how this data will be tidied using the `.pivot` function.
+{numref}`fig:img-pivot-wider-table` shows how this data will be tidied using the `pivot` function.

 +++ {"tags": []}